chiminey/chiminey/docs/developer_manual.rst

 Updating the domain-specific blocks of system files
 """""""""""""""""""""""""""""""""""""""""""""""""""

-Here is the list of system files, in logical group and order:
+Here is the list of system files (only bash scripts),  in logical group and order:

     - :ref:`start_bootstrap.sh and bootstrap_done.sh <bootstrap_script>`
     - :ref:`start_schedule.sh and schedule_done.sh <schedule_script>`